MarwanDebbiche/post-tuto-deployment/README.md

 ### How to contribute 😁

-Feel free to contribute !
-Report any bugs in the issue section.
+Feel free to contribute!
+Report any bugs in the [issue section](https://github.com/MarwanDebbiche/post-tuto-deployment/issues).

-Here are the few things we spotted and we wished to add.
+Here are the few things we noticed, and wanted to add.

 - [ ] Add server-side pagination for Admin Page and `GET /api/reviews` route.
 - [ ] Protect admin page with authentication.